 - Within 2 to 7 business days via in-site notification

-We also agree with the requirement of Individual Redress Principle that individuals have the right to legally pursue enforceable rights against data collectors and processors who fail to adhere to the law.
-The requirement of the principles that individuals recourse to courts or government agencies to investigate and/or prosecute non-compliance by data processors and have enforceable rights against data users.
+We also agree with the requirement of Individual Redress Principle that people have the right to legally pursue enforceable rights against data collectors and processors who fail to adhere to the law.
+The need of the principles that people recourse to courts or government agencies to investigate and/or prosecute non-compliance by data processors and have enforceable rights against data users.